psnewer/nautilus_trader/docs/concepts/backtesting.md

 based on trade activity.
 A trade tick indicates that liquidity was accessed at the trade price, allowing resting limit orders to match.

-The matching engine uses a "transient override" mechanism: during the matching process, it temporarily updates the Best Bid (for BUYER trades) or Best Ask (for SELLER trades) to the trade price.
+The matching engine uses a "transient override" mechanism: during the matching process, it temporarily adjusts the matching core's Best Bid (for BUYER trades) or Best Ask (for SELLER trades) toward the trade price.
 This allows resting orders on the passive side to cross the spread and fill.
-After matching, the original book state is restored, ensuring the spread is not permanently corrupted by the transient trade price.
+Note: the underlying order book data is never modified (it remains immutable); only the matching core's internal price references are adjusted.

+**Fill determination:**

+When a trade tick triggers order matching, the engine determines fills as follows:

+1. **Book reflects trade price**: If the order book has liquidity at the trade price, fills use book depth (standard behavior).
+2. **Book doesn't reflect trade price**: If the book's liquidity is at a different price, the engine uses a "trade-driven fill" at the trade price, capped to `min(order.leaves_qty, trade.size)`.

+This ensures that when a trade prints through the spread but the book hasn't updated, fills are bounded by what the trade tick actually evidences.
+When `liquidity_consumption=False` (default), the same trade size can fill multiple orders within an iteration.
+When `liquidity_consumption=True`, consumption tracking applies to trade-driven fills as well—repeated fills at the same trade price will be bounded by consumed liquidity until fresh data arrives.

+**Restoration behavior:**

+After matching, the core's bid/ask are only restored to their original values if the trade price improved them (moved them away from the spread):

+- **SELLER trade**: Ask is restored only if trade price was below the original ask.
+- **BUYER trade**: Bid is restored only if trade price was above the original bid.

+If the trade price didn't improve the quote (e.g., a SELLER trade at or above the ask), the core retains the trade price.
+This means repeated trades at or beyond the spread can progressively move the core's bid/ask.

-**Fill behavior:**
+**Fill price:**

-- **SELLER trade at P**: The engine temporarily sets the Best Ask to P. Resting BUY LIMIT orders at P or higher will fill (as they are willing to buy at P or more).
+- **SELLER trade at P**: The engine sets the core's Best Ask to P (if P < current ask).
+Resting BUY LIMIT orders at P or higher will fill at the trade price P (if book doesn't have that level) or at book prices (if book does).
-- **BUYER trade at P**: The engine temporarily sets the Best Bid to P. Resting SELL LIMIT orders at P or lower will fill (as they are willing to sell at P or less).
+- **BUYER trade at P**: The engine sets the core's Best Bid to P (if P > current bid).
+Resting SELL LIMIT orders at P or lower will fill at the trade price P (if book doesn't have that level) or at book prices (if book does).

-**Fill quantity capping:**

-Fill quantities are capped to ensure realistic execution simulation:

-- **Per-order capping**: Each order's fill quantity is limited to the minimum of the order's remaining quantity and the trade tick's size.
-For example, if you have a BUY LIMIT order for 100,000 units and a 200-unit SELLER trade occurs at your limit price, the order will be partially filled for 200 units (not the full 100,000).

-- **Multi-order capping**: When multiple orders match the same trade tick, the total filled quantity across all orders will not exceed the trade tick's size.
-For example, if two BUY LIMIT orders (40 and 60 units) are resting and a 50-unit SELLER trade occurs, the first order fills for 40 units and the second fills for 10 units (the remaining trade size), totaling 50 units.

-This behavior ensures that backtests don't overstate execution volumes beyond what the historical trade data indicates was actually available in the market.

 **Example:**